(Not recommended) Robust performance margin of uncertain multivariable system

 robust performance margin is less elementary.
 See the diagrams and

-figures in Generalized Robustness Analysis.
+figures in Robustness and Worst-Case Analysis.
 Rather than finding

 values for uncertain elements that lead to instability, the analysis